GARYQUZG/git-trial/README.md

 This line was written when fixing-a in Ubuntu.
 This line was written in pulled-feature-D in this Windows PC.
-This line was written in pulled-feature-D in this Ubuntu PC.
+This line was written in pulled-feature-D in this Ubuntu PC. git add .  will add all files and folders in this hub, including "build"